 This is the first initiative of the Idaho STEM Ecosystem -- a network of educators and supporters of STEM education.
 TMC Labs are designed to facilitate hands-on Science, Technology, Engineering, Arts and Math learning (STEAM).
 Labs are provided at little or no cost to selected after-school programs, schools or other Hosting Organizations.
 TMC Hosting Organizations provide staff for the labs and keep them STEAMing ahead and exciting youth across Idaho.

-Our Leadership Team: University of Idaho Extension Services 4-H Youth Development program, the Idaho Out-of-School Network, Idaho STEM Action Center, Gizmo-CdA, the Idaho Division of Career and Technical Education.
+Our Leadership Team: University of Idaho Extension Services 4-H Youth Development program, the Idaho Out-of-School Network, Idaho STEM Action Center, Gizmo-CdA, the Idaho Division of Career and Technical Education and the Idaho Department of Education.

-Our Business Partners: Battelle Energy Alliance, Micron Foundation and additional business sponsors.
+Our Business Partners: Optum Health, Spokane Teachers Credit Union (STCU), Sparklight, INL Battelle Energy Alliance, Micron Foundation and Trailers Plus are our lead sponsors in 2021.
 For more information, download our flyer.

 This program is managed as a strategic partnership between five agencies led by Idaho Out-of-School Network (ION) and the University of Idaho Extension 4-H Youth Leadership program(UI).
 Leadership for the program is shared under a Memorandum of Understanding Idaho's pilot program will include 8 to 10 labs deployed across the state by summer of 2021.
 These pilot labs will be operated by the UI, ION and selected Hosting Organizations.